-Given the frequent linkages made between Iraq and Afghanistan and the importance of externally validating our results, we conduct a parallel analysis on civilian casualty and violence data from Iraq.
-The differences between the consequences of civilian casualties across these conflicts provide valuable inferential leverage on the processes underlying insurgents' production of violence.
+Given the frequent comparisons made between Iraq and Afghanistan and the importance of externally validating our results, we conduct a parallel analysis on civilian casualty and violence data from Iraq.
+The differences between the consequences of civilian casualties across these conflicts provide valuable inferential insight into the processes underlying the production of violence by insurgents.
 In Iraq, we find no evidence that civilian casualties affect long-run trends in violence.
-Considered alongside Condra and Shapiro's (2010) finding that civilian casualties in Iraq have a short-run, symmetric effect, this suggests insurgents face fundamentally different constraints across these conflicts.
-In Iraq, the evidence suggests insurgents face an information constraint: when Coalition forces kill civilians and people respond sensibly by sharing less information with counterinsurgents, there is a short-run increase in violence.
+Considered alongside Condra and Shapiro's (2010) finding that civilian casualties in Iraq have a short-run, symmetric effect, this suggests that insurgents face fundamentally different constraints in these two conflicts.
+In Iraq, the evidence suggests insurgents face an information constraint: when Coalition forces kill civilians and people respond by sharing less information with counterinsurgents, there is a short-run increase in violence.
 In Afghanistan, the evidence suggests insurgents face a labor constraint: when ISAF units kill civilians, this increases the number of willing combatants, leading to an increase in insurgent attacks.

 The remainder of the paper proceeds as follows.
-Section one outlines the mechanisms that have been identified for a link between violence against civilians and insurgency in Afghanistan.
-Section two describes our data on insurgency and violence against civilians in Afghanistan.
+Section one outlines the mechanisms that have been identified for connections between civilian casualties and insurgency in

+Afghanistan.
+Section two describes our data on insurgency and civilian casualties in Afghanistan.
 Section three analyzes the Afghanistan data in detail, providing short-term and long-term results.
 Section four replicates the empirical approach on data from Iraq, showing that the dynamics of the two conflicts are quite different, at least in the long run, and suggesting possible reasons for the disparity in the results.
 Section five concludes by detailing the implications of our findings for research and ongoing policy debates.